RednibCoding/NonoGL/README.md

   Load a font from a .ttf file.

 - **`void nnSetFont(nnFont *font)`**
-  Set font for text rendering, if not set, a default non-scalable font will be used.
+  Set font for text rendering.

 - **`void nnDrawText(const char *format, int x, int y, ...)`** Render the given formatted text using the font set with `nnSetFont`.
 If no font has been set, the default non-scalable font will be used.